lauraragone/Inclusive-Color/README.md

 ## Color Blindness Simulation for `UIColor`

-This library was demonstrated at the Color Me Surprised!
-Architecting a Robust Color System in Swift talk presented at try!
+This library was demonstrated at the [Color Me Surprised!
+Architecting a Robust Color System in Swift](https://academy.realm.io/posts/architecting-a-robust-color-system-swift-tryswift-2017-ragone/) talk presented at try!
 Swift Tokyo 2017.

-A link to the presentation and its associated materials will be provided once available.

-*Note*: Cocoapod support to be added prior to the March 4th Hackathon :)

 ## What it Does